 #CervicalCancer: Include HPV Vaccine in Universal Immunization Programme (UIP) of India

 It is imperative for India to introduce the cervical cancer vaccine.
 In nearly all cases, the cervical cancer can be attributable to Human papillomavirus (HPV) infection.
 The HPV is a sexually transmitted infection (STI) and is preventable by HPV vaccine.
 The World Health Organization (WHO) has recommended the inclusion of the HPV vaccine among routine mandatory vaccinations.
-Dr. Soumya Swaminathan, Deputy Director General (programmes) of the World Health Organization has said that India is a fit case for introduction of the HPV vaccine.
+Dr. Soumya Swaminathan, World Health Organization's Deputy Director-General for Programmes has said that India is a fit case for introduction of the HPV vaccine.

 On the other hand, it is surprising that the Union Health Ministry has decided to exclude the HPV vaccine from Universal Immunization Programme (UIP).